VurhD-B/Keeble/README.md

 ## Getting Started

 ### Users can access the website in 2 ways
-1. Access the website through the url: https://team-21-project-onmlhnljv-team-21.vercel.app/
+1. Access the website through the URL: (https://team-21-project.vercel.app/)
 2. Access the website through the localhost by cloning the repository and then following the steps below